 As I got closer to the house, decay could be seen all over the place, like nobody has been in there for at least one year, it still a mystery to me concerning when Leann had passed away and it’s probably the same time the house has been abandoned.
 Also, there aren’t any relatives to Leann that I knew about so no wonder that place is crumbling.

-The lot had a huge backyard, high grass that almost got to my waist, part of the soil seemed to be dug up not long ago so I really don’t know what to expect… there might be someone actually living there, the backdoor was wide open so I do fear for homeless or drug addicts that might be staying inside, this can be way more dangerous than what I thought.
+The lot had a huge backyard, high grass that almost got to my waist, part of the soil seemed to be dug up not long ago so I really don’t know what to expect . . . there might be someone actually living there, the backdoor was wide open so I do fear for homeless or drug addicts that might be staying inside, this can be way more dangerous than what I thought.

 But I do need to get the head!
 I’m not leaving empty handed.
 I went inside fearful for my life, all around inside was filled up with books of any size, hardcovers made of the weirdest materials and fabrics, fortunately I didn’t find anyone there but there were footprints on the floor so I guess they went out for a bit, less time for me to scour the house.
 On the other hand, I was quite sure those people weren’t the owners of the place, most likely homeless people that like to read, I guess.